backdrop-contrib/reroute_email/README.txt

 1. Go to Admin -> Modules, and enable reroute email.

-2. Go to Admin -> Settings -> Reroute email, and enter an email address to route all email to.
+2. Go to Admin -> Configuration -> Development -> Reroute email, and enter an email address to route all email to.

 Tips and Tricks
 ---------------
-Recent versions of reroute_email 6.x-1.x-dev have a new variable that you can directly use in the settings.php file of a site.
+Reroute Email provides configuration variables that you can directly override in the settings.php file of a site.
 This is useful for moving sites from live to test and vice versa.

 To use this variable, you add the following line in the settings.php file for the test environment: